-"This Tender, Fragile Thing" at The School Through April 30
+An exhibition view of "This Tender, Fragile Thing" at The School in Kinderhook.

 "A thing of beauty is a joy for ever," quoth John Keats, but each beautiful object was created at a particular juncture of history.
 "This Tender, Fragile Thing" at The School in Kinderhook directly addresses historical struggle through art.
 One text piece by Hank Willis Thomas announces: "HISTORY IS PRESENT."
-The show continues until April 30.
+The show continues through April 30.